saad4004/lab04/README.md

 2nd try

-success after using a simpler metamodel after consulting with TA, more info inside respective zip file.
+success after using a simpler metamodel after consulting with TA, more info inside respective zip file named "supermarket".